-Will be worn by students, staff, parents and others involved in our theatre company when in the larger RCA building and when not performing/rehearsing.
+Will be worn by students, staff, parents and others involved in our theatre company.
+When performing on film, ACTSafe stringent Filming protocols will be followed.

-Students will be told when to wash their hands and will be reminded to do so throughout the day.
+Students will be asked to use hand sanitizer upon entry and told when to wash their hands and will be reminded to do so throughout the day.
 This will include, at minimum:

 - when they arrive at school and when they go home.